jcng75/EventPulse/README.md

 example_variable = "example_value"
 ```

 When properly configured, run `terraform init -backend-config=backend.conf` to initialize the state file into the S3 bucket.
+Then run `terraform apply` to provision the resources.

+# EventPulse Utilities
+Please reference the `scripts/README.md` file for utility scripts related to EventPulse.